RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 #### Create a BASIC build task

-Select "Run Build Task ..." from the "Terminal" menu to open the Command Palette.
+Select "Configure Default Build Task ..." or "Configure Tasks ..." from the "Terminal" menu to open the Command Palette.

 ![](../img/compile_from_menu_1.png)